RicoLla13/arcman/README.md

 ## 📈 How to Use

-If you want to skip the compilation phase, you can grab the release corresponding to your operating system (to do after project is finished).
+If you want to skip the compilation phase, you can grab the release corresponding to your operating system.

 If not, you can go to the [Compilation](doc/compilation.md) section.

+In the menus, use W and S to move up and down, and ENTER to select.

+In the actual game, use WASD for 4 directional movement.
+Press P while in the game as a backdoor.

 ## 🛠️ Dependencies